You have successfully logged out.

 Green Dialysis

-Hemodialysis is a life-sustaining therapy.1,2 At the same time, the environmental impact of dialysis therapy seems to be particularly high.3 It consumes a significant amount of water and energy and produces a high amount of waste and CO2 emissions.4 There are ways to reduce this environmental burden: by rethinking processes, products and technologies, building infrastructure, logistics and individual behaviors we can make dialysis more sustainable – without compromising patient care.
-At B. Braun, we offer products and solutions empowering you to make a difference.
+Hemodialysis is a life-sustaining therapy.1,2 At the same time, the environmental impact of dialysis therapy seems to be particularly high.3 It consumes a significant amount of water and energy and produces a high amount of waste and CO2 emissions.4 There are ways to reduce this environmental burden: by rethinking processes, products and technologies, building infrastructure, logistics and individual behaviors we can make dialysis more sustainable together – without compromising patient care.
+At B. Braun, we offer products and solutions supporting you to make a difference.
 It is time to rethink dialysis therapy towards a more sustainable and environmental conscious future.

 • Approx.